Bespoke Software vs Off-the-Shelf: Which Is Right for Your Business?

 The people who will use the software every day are often the best judges of whether an off-the-shelf product fits their workflow.
 Decisions made by management without input from the people doing the work frequently result in software that looks good in a demo but is frustrating in daily use.

-Involve users early - ideally in evaluating off-the-shelf options and in defining requirements for bespoke development.
+Involve users early - ideally in evaluating off-the-shelf options and in defining bespoke requirements.
 Their input will improve the decision and increase adoption of whatever solution is chosen.

 Sector-Specific Considerations